-On July 17, 2024 and concurrent with announcing the MOU, the Company also announced that it entered into an agreement (the "July 2024 Agreement") with Research Capital Corporation as the lead underwriter and sole bookrunner, on behalf of a syndicate of underwriters, in connection with an proposed overnight marketed public offering (the "July 2024 Offering") of units ("July 2024 Units") at a price of C\$1.25 per July 2024 Unit for gross proceeds of C\$35 million.
-Each Unit will be comprised of one Common Share and one Common Share purchase warrant of the Company (a "July 2024 Warrant").
-Each July 2024 Warrant will entitle the holder thereof to purchase one Common Share at an exercise price of C\$1.75 (subject to adjustment in certain events) at any time up to 24 months from closing of the July 2024 Offering.
-In the event that, at any time four months and one day after the date of issuance and prior to the expiry date of the July 2024 Warrants, the moving volume weighted average trading price of the Common Shares on the TSXV, or other principal exchange on which the Common Shares are listed, is equal to or greater than \$3.700 for any 20 consecutive trading days, the Company may, within ten business days of the occurrence of such event, deliver a notice to the holders of July 2024 Warrants accelerating the expiry date of the Warrants to the date that is 30 days following the date of such notice.
+On July 30, 2024, the Company completed July 2024 Bought-Deal Financing of 19,166,705 July 2024 Units at a price of \$1.25 per unit, and together with the partial exercise of the over-allotment option, for aggregate gross proceeds of approximately \$38.8 million.
+Each July 2024 Units was comprised of one Common Share and one Common Share purchase warrant of the Company (a "July 2024 Warrant").
+Each July 2024 Warrant entitled the holder thereof to purchase one Common Share at an exercise price of \$1.75 (subject to adjustment in certain events) at any time July 31, 2026.
+In the event that, at any time four months and one day after the date of issuance and prior to the expiry date of the July 2024 Warrants, the moving volume weighted average trading price of the Common Shares on the TSXV, or other principal exchange on which the Common Shares are listed, is equal to or greater than \$3.70 for any 20 consecutive trading days, the Company may, within ten business days of the occurrence of such event, deliver a notice to the holders of July 2024 Warrants accelerating the expiry date of the Warrants to the date that is 30 days following the date of such notice.
 Any unexercised Warrants shall automatically expire at the end of such accelerated exercise period.
-The Corporation expects to direct the proceeds of the July 2024 Bought-Deal Financing towards exploration activities, working capital and general corporate purposes.